Convergence of a Grassmannian Gradient Descent Algorithm for Subspace Estimation From Undersampled Data: Numerical Results

-We first examine our global convergence result, \ie Theorem \ref{thm:global}, for the fully sampled data in Figure \ref{fig:Knfree}.
-We run GROUSE to convergence for a required accuracy $\zeta^\ast = 1 - 1e$-4 and show the ratio of $K$ to the simplified bound of Theorem \ref{thm:global}, $d^2\log(n) + d\log\frac{1}{1 - \zeta^\ast}$.
+We first examine our global convergence result, \ie Theorem \ref{thm:asymp_full} and Conjecture \ref{thm:global}, for the fully sampled data in Figure \ref{fig:Knfree}.
+We run GROUSE to convergence for a required accuracy $\zeta^\ast = 1 - 1e$-4 and show the ratio of $K$ to the simplified bound of Conjecture \ref{thm:global}, $d^2\log(n) + d\log\frac{1}{1 - \zeta^\ast}$.
 We run GROUSE over $50$ trials and show the mean and variance.
-We can see that, for fixed $n$, our theoretical results become more and more loose as we increase the dimension of the underlying subspace.
+We can see that, for fixed $n$, despite the conjecture's tighter convergence rate than the theorem's, it becomes loose as we increase the dimension of the underlying subspace.
 However, compared to the empirical mean, the empirical variance is very small.
-This indicates that the relationship between our theoretical upper bounds and the actual iterations required by GROUSE is stable.
+This indicates that the relationship between our conjectured upper bounds and the actual iterations required by GROUSE is stable.

 Next we examine our theoretical results (Theorem \ref{thm:det_convg_csrate} and Theorem \ref{thm:miss_convgrate}) for the expected improvement on $\zeta_t$ for the undersampled case in Figure \ref{fig:det_ratio}.
 We set $n = 5000$ and $d = 10$.
 We run GROUSE over different sampling numbers $m$.
 The plots are obtained by averaging over $50$ trials.
 We can see that our theoretical bounds on the expected improvement on $\zeta_t$ for both missing data and compressively sampled data are tight from any random initialization, although we have only established local convergence results for both cases.
 Also note that Theorem \ref{thm:det_convg_csrate} and Theorem \ref{thm:miss_convgrate} indicate that the expected improvement on the determinant similarity has a similar form to that of the fully sampled case roughly scaled by the sampling density $(m/n)$.
 These together motivate us to approximate the required iterations to achieve a given accuracy as that required by the fully sampled case times the reciprocal of sampling density, $n/m$: As we see in Figure \ref{fig:heuristic}, when $m$ is slightly larger than $d$, the empirical mean of the ratio of the actual iterations required by GROUSE to our heuristic bound is similar to that of the full data case.
 We leave the rigorous proof of this heuristic as future work.